Composable State Management

 });

-The update method allows partial updates to store properties.
+The update method allows partial updates to store properties and set updates all values.

 const user = store({